 A copyright is an intangible right granted to you as the author of your thesis or dissertation.
 You have the sole and exclusive privilege of making copies, publishing or selling your thesis or dissertation.
-Currently, this protection last for your lifetime plus an addition 70 years.
-These exclusive privileges belong to you unless you have transferred them to someone else via a written agreement or your work is a work for hire.
+Currently, this protection lasts for your lifetime plus an addition 70 years.
+These exclusive privileges belong to you unless you have transferred them to someone else via a written agreement or your work is a “work-for-hire.”

 Regardless of whether or not you register copyright for your thesis or dissertation, you should include a copyright notice in your thesis or dissertation.
 Including the notice helps to establish that you are the owner of the work.
 It also protects you, as the copyright holder, from anyone claiming innocent infringement or unintentional violation of copyright.